Here are a few reasons why it's so great to travel with infants:

 Before You Go

 Bring baby to the doctor before the trip.
-Infants are more vulnerable to germs than adults and vacations are often filled with them.
-Before you head to the airport or check in to your hotel, stop by your pediatrician's office and have her complete a standard check-up.
+Infants are more vulnerable to germs than adults.
+Before you head to the airport or check in to your hotel, stop by your pediatrician's office and have her or him complete a standard check-up.
 Plus, if you're traveling outside of the country, it is important to have baby's vaccines all up-to-date.

 Overpack your diaper bag.
 It may be more to carry, but being extra prepared for delays during air travel will go a long way.
 Pack a few extra bottles, diapers, wipes, food and formula, plus changes of clothes for both you and the baby.
 You'll want something clean to wear if baby spits up mid-flight.